 - It took 20 years for the statue to oxidize completely and become the greenish-blue color it is today.

 - The torch was initially used as a lighthouse for ships until it was restored in 1986.
 It was the first lighthouse to make use of electric lamps.

 - The crown on the head of the statue has seven spikes, representing the seven continents on Earth.
 Each of the seven rays is nine-feet long.

 - Liberty Island was actually a part of the Oyster Islands Chain when it was called the “Love Island.”
 Later, a Dutch Colonist named Isaac Bedloe took over the island and named it “Bedloe Island,” and it remained so until it was renamed in 1956.

 - This island was selected for the placement of the monument because Bartholdi saw the 10-acre island as a “Gateway to America.”

-- The statue stands holding a torch in one hand and a tablet in the other hand.
-On the tablet is inscribed the date of the Declaration of Independence of the US, that is, July 4, 1776.
+- The statue depicts a figure holding both a torch and a tablet.
+The tablet bears an inscription of the date of the Declaration of Independence of the US, which is July 4, 1776.